AaronCWacker/CV/README.md

          - UHC Tech Forum: Multiple large sessions on AI in Action and By The Rules for UHC TL&D Days
          - Presented to large forum (Prep 4/3 - 5/1 with trainers, Two day sessions at Learning and Development days covering Onshore and Offshore)
          - ACC Champions - Large forum presentation
-         - Cohosted Mentor Spotlight with Tamara Sipes for Education and Mentorship - Career Stories
+         - Cohosted Mentor Spotlight for Education and Mentorship - Career Stories
-         - TLCP and AI Mentorship of individuals, Presentation for all TLCP on Patent Review Board and Machine Learning Review Board advice.
+         - TLCP and AI Mentorship and group Presentations for TLCP on Patent Review Board, Innovation Disclosure and State of the Art (SOTA) Machine Learning.
-         - Leading lessons OTU - Learning and Development: Topics: Social Learning Influencer roles, Collaborator Role and Offering Domains of AI & Data Science, Cloud, Cybersecurity, Data Engineering
+         - Leading Lessons OTU - AI, Leadership Learning and Development for Teaching Tracts: Social Learning Influencer, Collaborator Role, Domains of AI & Data Science, Cloud, Cybersecurity, and Data Engineering
-    - NPS Promoter Feedback verbatims from last few large forum sessions:
+    - NPS Promoter Feedback sample verbatims from large forum classes and sessions:
          - Excellent tour of the latest greatest in AI through all your work you've created on HuggingFace (followed) Thankyou Aaron!
          - Awesome as always!
          - Thankyou very much, Aaron!
 You introduced latest AI capabilities in many aspects.
 It is Really helpful.